-The Board of Directors recommends that shareowners vote FOR the election of each nominee.
-Age: 60 Director sin Skills and E - Leadershij - Managem xperience Career David became UPS's Chief Executive Officer in September 2014, and Chairman of the Board in February 2016.
+David became UPS's Chief Executive Officer in September 2014, and Chairman of the Board in February 2016.
 David previously served as Chief Operating Officer since 2007, overseeing logistics, sustainability, engineering and all facets of the UPS transportation network.
 Before serving as COO, David was President of UPS International, leading the Company's strategic initiative to increase its global logistics capabilities.
 During his career, he was also involved in a number of global acquisitions that included the Fritz Companies, Stolica, Lynx Express, and Sino-Trans in China.
 Earlier in his career, he served as President of SonicAir, a same-day delivery service that signaled UPS's move into the service parts logistics sector.
-David began his UPS career in 1974 in Greenwood, Mississippi. - Logistics expertise Other Public Company Boards - Johnson Controls, Inc. In addition to his corporate responsibilities, David serves as a Trustee of The UPS Foundation and chairman of the World Affairs Council of Atlanta.
+David began his UPS career in 1974 in Greenwood, Mississippi.

+In addition to his corporate responsibilities, David serves as a Trustee of The UPS Foundation and chairman of the World Affairs Council of Atlanta.
 He is also a member of the President's Export Council, the Board of Directors of Johnson Controls, and the Business Roundtable.

-Board Com - Executive Reasons for election to the UPS Board David has a thorough understanding of our strategies and operations gained through his over 40 years of service to our company, a complex, global business enterprise with a large, labor intensive workforce.
+David has a thorough understanding of our strategies and operations gained through his over 40 years of service to our company, a complex, global business enterprise with a large, labor intensive workforce.
 He has significant experience in operations, having served as our Chief Operating Officer for seven years, including in depth knowledge of logistics.
 He also has significant international experience, having spent a number of years overseeing our international group.
 In addition, David has experience serving as a director of Johnson Controls, a global diversified technology and industrial company serving customers in more than 150 countries.